davestewart/nuxt-content-assets/README.md

 Turning this on prevents content jumps as your page loads.

 > [!CAUTION]
-> Don't use `imageSize: 'src'` in conjunction with Nuxt Image, as it can break the IPX provider and by extension, static site generation
+> Don't use `imageSize: 'src'` in conjunction with Nuxt Image as it prevents the IPX module from correctly serving images, which causes static site generation to fail

 #### Prose components